 "...eat this bread, and drink [this] cup of the Lord, unworthily ..."
 The King James has a bad translation at this point the RSV is better: "Wherefore whosoever shall eat the bread or drink of the cup of the Lord in an unworthy manner, shall be guilty of the body and the blood of the Lord."
-The manner is the focus.
+The manner that we take the Lord's supper is the focus.